api3dao/vitepress-docs/docs/dev/index.md

 If the build displays errors or warnings (such as broken links) address them as needed.

-### Memory
+## Memory

 It maybe necessary to increase the memory for Nodejs to run `yarn docs:dev` or `yarn docs:build`.
 Make corrections as needed.
-For m1, M2 Mac users this may be a sign of a [Rosetta issue](/dev/rosetta.md) which should be addressed before committing to additional memory for Nodejs.
+For Apple silicon this may be a sign of a [Rosetta issue](/dev/rosetta.md) which should be addressed before committing to additional memory for Nodejs.

 ```sh